someshkoli/jobHandler/README.md

 # jobHandler
 An API build on GoLang for long running jobs which can pause, resume and terminate a specific job.
+Currently supports processing large CSV files.

 ## Table of Content
 - [jobHandler](#jobhandler)